arcesium/poetry-plugin-pypi-mirror/README.md

 If the mirror you're using requires authentication you can add the credentials like you would for any other repository.

+Please note that Poetry's config is case-sensitive, so it is important that you configure the credentials for `PyPI`, `pypi` or any other variation will not work.

 ```shell
 poetry config http-basic.PyPI <username> <password/token>
 ```